MSc-accredited Creative Writing for Wellbeing Facilitator

 Take time to pause, explore, and create – reconnecting with neglected and under-represented parts of yourself, and cultivating a fuller, more self-directed and connected way of being.
 These sessions place writing and voice at the heart of the process, supported by sound, image, and other creative tools for wellbeing.Together, we’ll focus on what matters most to you, nurturing your strengths, giving voice to overlooked parts of yourself, and discovering fresh ways to navigate life with clarity and confidence.
 Sessions are gentle, collaborative, and shaped entirely around your needs and interests.

-A 4-Week Creative Course for Self-Kindness & Wellbeing
+A 4-Week Creative Course to Build Self-Trust & Wellbeing

 "The Creative Writing session seemed to be particularly impactful for some attendees, and not just those who chose to perform their writing.
 Val and Kim, support workers at Redbridge, explained that one customer, who is usually very reserved, expressed his thoughts in a way that he never had before during the session.
 “He felt comfortable sharing his feelings in that room, surrounded by other people opening up” said Val, “It gave him a safe space and the confidence to share his story and his feelings, something we haven’t seen before during his 10 years with Peabody.
 It’s a real moment of realising how much these services matter."